Uthaya Sankar SB

-Uthaya Sankar SB (born Taiping, Perak) is a Malaysian writer who writes in Bahasa Malaysia.
+Uthaya Sankar SB (born 10 June 1972 in Taiping, Perak) is a Malaysian writer who writes in Bahasa Malaysia.

 Early life and education

 Uthaya Sankar SB grew up in Lorong B, Aulong Lama village in Taiping, Perak, where the majority of people along the lane were Indian and there were only two Malay families. (theSun, 16 July 2009) He moved to Klang, Selangor and settled in Shah Alam, Selangor.
 He studied in Universiti Malaya (1993-1998, 2019-2021) and Universiti Kebangsaan Malaysia (1998-1999).
 He is a Malaysian Malayali.

 Career

 Uthaya worked at Radio Televisyen Malaysia (RTM) from 1996 to 2010 as a Bahasa Malaysia news editor, newscaster, newspaper reviewer, and trainer.

 Between 1999 and 2007 he had lecturing experiences at International College of Music (ICOM), The One Academy (TOA), Yamaha Academy of Arts and Music, and SEGI College.

 Since 2011, Uthaya has been a freelance writer, editor and consultant.
 He runs Perunding Media, Motivasi dan Penerbitan Uthaya (a consultation company) and is also the founder president of Kavyan.
-Since July 2020, he is a columnist with Utusan Malaysia newspaper and since January 2023, also a columnist with Harapan Daily.
+Since July 2020, he is a columnist with Utusan Malaysia newspaper.

+In December 2021, he lost at least 2,000 books, many of them rare, as his extensive home library was destroyed in the flash floods that hit his home at Taman Sri Muda.

+In November 2024, he directed and produced a documentary titled Kenangan di Lorong B about the place he grew up as a kid.